someengineering/resoto.com/docs/concepts/cloud-data-sync/index.md

 sidebar_position: 2
 ---

-# Cloud data sync and action
+# Cloud data sync and actions

 Resoto scrapes your infrastructure at regular intervals to ensure that you always have the latest information about your cloud resources.

-Based on the latest state of infrastructure, several other tasks are triggered automatically and are executed in a specific order.
-The phases and steps are the foundation for automation and can be used to run automated jobs.
+It follows a workflow of predefined steps and emits events while doing so.
+The events are the foundation for automation and can be used to run jobs.

 :::info

-This cycle is defined as a series of steps called a **workflow**.

 The [`workflows` command](../../reference/cli/action-commands/workflows) can be used to inspect and run workflows on demand.